jrowellfx/expandSeq/README.md

 to be no larger than B when A < B, or descending to be no less than B when A > B.

-The above three cases may often be combined to describe less regular lists of Frame-Ranges by concatenating one Frame-Range after another separated by spaces or commas.
+The above three cases may be combined to describe less regular lists of Frame-Ranges by concatenating one Frame-Range after another separated by spaces or commas.